pro-panda/sudo-newtab/Readme.md

-# sudo-newty
+# sudo-newtab
 Google Chrome does not allow overriding new tab pages.
-This small extension lets you use a custom new tab web page
+This extension lets you use a custom new tab landing page

 ## Usage
  - clone the repository